getodk/docs/odkx-src/app-designer-install.rst

   :program:`Terminal` will open a new :program:`terminal` window if you drag a folder (or pathname) onto the :program:`Terminal` application icon, and you can also drag a folder to the tab bar of an existing window to create a new tab in that folder.

-You have now completed the installation of the ODK Application Designer software.
+You have now completed the installation of the ODK-X Application Designer software.